tsl628/tsl628.github.io/_pages/about.md

 I am a second-year undergraduate studying Physics and Computer Science at UC Berkeley.
 I am part of the [Berkeley Speech and Computation Lab](https://twitter.com/BerkeleySCLab), performing research under the supervision of [Prof. Gašper Beguš](https://gbegus.github.io/).

-Broadly speaking, my interests are in deep learning for speech and computational linguistics, particularly with regards to interpretability, and in the application of deep learning for scientific computing tasks.
+Broadly speaking, my interests are in deep learning for speech and computational linguistics, particularly with regards to interpretability, and in the applications of deep learning in scientific computing.
+My current work involves studying the syntactical properties of GANs trained on